Skip to content

 Web Application Client Call to API

-The web application client calls Insights Hub APIs under the same hostname that it was retrieved.
-The URL path parameter determines the target of the call.
+The web application client calls Insights Hub APIs under the same hostname that was retrieved.
+The URL path parameter determines the call's target.

 {webAppHost}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}